Welcome to RIFCB (BC Francophone Immigration Network)

 What we do

-- Ensure cooperation and promote partnerships with stakeholders from various sectors—community, private, parapublic and government
+- Ensure cooperation and promote partnerships with community, private, parapublic and government stakeholders

-- Identify needs, gaps and assets of the community and newcomers with respect to the various stages of the immigration continuum
+- Identify needs, gaps and assets of the community and newcomers regarding the immigration process, and develop an Action Plan accordingly, guiding the national Francophone Immigration priorities.

-In addition to convening a wide range of community stakeholders, building partnerships and coordinating yearly activities such as National Francophone Immigration Week, we also:
+We convene a wide range of community stakeholders, building partnerships and coordinating yearly activities, such as National Francophone Immigration Week.

-- Coordinate, at a provincial level, the Welcoming Francophone Community initiative in Prince George
+- Welcoming Francophone Community initiative in Prince George

 RIFCB collaborates with a number of partners and settlement sector stakeholders in areas such as: